rreece/deep-learning-101/natural-language.md

 -   Describe architecture
 -   Describe self-attention
--   NOTE: complexity is $T^2$
+-   Note the complexity is $T^2$
--   NOTE: a lot of research in reducing the quadratic complexity
+-   Note a lot of research in reducing the quadratic complexity
+-   Note a lot of research in extending context length
--   NOTE: [Mamba](https://arxiv.org/abs/2312.00752) claims to have linear in $T$
+-   Note [Mamba](https://arxiv.org/abs/2312.00752) claims to have linear in $T$ complexity

 $$ \mathrm{attention}(Q, K, V) = \mathrm{softmax}\left(\frac{Q K^\intercal}{\sqrt{d_k}}\right) V $$